 Medicare covers telemedicine services and reimburses them on the standard fee schedule.
 Use the appropriate CPT code with a “GT” modifier to indicate the “interactive telemedicine” component.
 Don’t let the similar GQ modifier, for “asynchronous communications,” trip you up – that one’s only intended for providers in demonstration projects in Hawaii and Alaska.

 To identify, track, and reimburse for telehealth services, providers can select from a variety of HCPCS codes (T1014 and Q3014), CPT codes, and modifiers (GT, U1-UD), but medical billing and coding guidelines depend on their states’ rules.
 At present, 48 states and the District of Columbia now provide some form of Medicaid reimbursement for telehealth services.

 For Private Payers, It’s a State-by-State Basis

-States have had to create their own requirements when it comes to telehealth, and at last count, 32 states and the District of Columbia have some kind of private payer policy.
-Research whether your state is one of 29 with a “telemedicine parity law,” which mandates commercial coverage of telehealth services the same as in-person ones.
+States have had to create their own requirements when it comes to telehealth, and at last count, 37 states and the District of Columbia have some kind of private payer policy.
+Research whether your state is one of the 37 with a “telemedicine parity law,” which mandates commercial coverage of telehealth services the same as in-person ones.
 But as always, read the fine print – some states have restrictions.

 The Big Five Have You Covered

 Aetna, Humana, Blue Cross Blue Shield, Cigna, and United all offer some degree of coverage for telemedicine, but it’s policy-dependent (meaning many exclusions on lower-tier plans) and varies state-by-state.
-If you or your patient need specifics prior to a telehealth session, be sure to verify carefully.
+If you or your patient need specifics before a telehealth session, be sure to verify carefully.